 The triple jump, also known as the hop, move, and jump or hop, skip, and fall, is a related track and field occurrence to the long jump.
 The two events are collectively known as the “horizontal hops.”
 The competitor races down the lane, hopping, bounding, and jumping into the sand trap.
-Since the Games’ establishment in 1896, the triple jump has become a contemporary Olympic sport, influenced by the ancient Olympic Games.
-There are many athletes who take part in the triple jump but only a few who can make it to the world records for the triple jumps.
+Since the Games’ establishment in 1896, hop has become a contemporary Olympic sport, influenced by the ancient Olympic Games.
+There are many athletes who take part in the competition but only a few can make it to the world records for it.
 Here are the top 10 best triple jump world records.

 10. Volodymyr Inozemtsev – Ukrian

 Volodymyr Inozemtsev was a Ukrainian triple jumper.
 On June 20, 1990, at an encounter in Bratislava, he set one of the world records for a triple jump of 17.90 m.
 He came fourth at the 1989 World Indoor Championships (17.17 meters), second at the 1989 IAAF World Cup (17.31 meters), and third at the 1990 Goodwill Games (17.06 meters) in Athletics.
 He also participated in the World Championships (16.84 m) in 1993, but did not make it to the final.

 James Beckford is a track and field competitor from Jamaica who competes in the long jump and triple jump.
 In 1996, 2000, and 2004, he was a member of the Jamaican Olympic squad.

 He earned a silver medal in the long jump at the 1996 Olympics and two silver medals at the World Athletics Championships.
 With a leap of 17.92 meters, he currently holds the Jamaican triple jump record.

 Khristo Markov is a retired Bulgarian triple jumper who is best known for winning the 1988 Olympic gold medal.
 He also brought home the European and World titles.